 After the review – Expect the unexpected

 Sometimes, your manager may give you feedback you weren’t expecting.
-This can be a good thing -- the logic is, if you know if you’re not doing well in something, you have a plan to fix it, but you can’t fix what you don’t know is broken.
+As Forbes notes, a bad performance review can be a great thing: the logic is, if you know if you’re not doing well in something, you have a plan to fix it, but you can’t fix what you don’t know is broken.
 If you are surprised or upset by a piece of criticism, it’s important not to get defensive or visibly upset; otherwise, there will be a breakdown in effective communication.
 Instead, take a deep breath and ask questions.
 If your manager’s feedback is vague -- if they simply say that you need to be “better” at something, ask them to clarify.
 How could you be better?
 What are you doing now that isn’t working?
 If you’re still confused when you leave your meeting, you won’t be able to change your job performance in the future.
 It’s your manager’s job to eliminate that confusion.

 If you’re particularly surprised by your manager’s feedback, and only have performance reviews once a year, you could ask for regular 1:1 meetings.
 Checking in regularly, and having a plan to improve, will make it easier for you to move forward constructively.
 Unexpected feedback can be upsetting, but don’t take it too personally.
 There’s no reason to worry as long as you and your manager wind up on the same page about your performance goals moving forward.

 Even if you don’t wind up hearing anything too surprising in your review, you and your manager should end your meeting by coming up with a plan for the following year.
 What goals do have for yourself in the year to come?
 What skills would you like to acquire?
 Would you like to take on additional projects, or do you have creative ideas you'd like to implement?
 Again, be specific.
 That way, a year from now, in your next performance review, you can look back at the goals you set yourself and say that you achieved them.